-- Elliot’s – The classic peanut butter* (only 2 ingredients) as well as all flavored versions are labeled as gluten-free.
+- Elliot’s – The classic peanut butter* (only 2 ingredients), as well as all flavored versions, are labeled as gluten-free.

 - Fatso – All of their products are certified gluten-free as confirmed under FAQ on their website.
-However, talking about boosted peanut butter* even their classic product has several add-ins like organic coconut oil, tapioca fiber, avocado oil, chia seeds, ground flax seeds, triglycerides oil, natural coconut flavor.
+However, talking about boosted peanut butter* even their classic product has several add-ins like organic coconut oil, tapioca fiber, avocado oil, chia seeds, ground flax seeds, triglycerides oil, and natural coconut flavor.

 - Jif – Their peanut butter products are labeled gluten-free on the jar, but most of the products have just so many ingredients.
 A healthier bet would be their no sugar added* product that has only peanuts, palm oil, and salt.